pypa/virtualenv/docs/cli_interface.rst

 It modifies the environment variables in a shell to create an isolated Python environment, so you'll need to have a shell to run it.
 You can type in ``virtualenv`` (name of the application) followed by flags that control its behaviour.
-All options have sensible defaults, and there's one required argument: then name/path of the virtual environment to create.
+All options have sensible defaults, and there's one required argument: the name/path of the virtual environment to create.
 The default values for the command line options can be overridden via the :ref:`conf_file` or :ref:`env_vars`.
 Environment variables takes priority over the configuration file values (``--help`` will show if a default comes from the environment variable as the help message will end in this case